com-pas/compas-deployment/aws/README.md

 ## Setup

 ### Prerequisites
-Look up your profile id on AWS and change the executionRoleArn to something like this:
+Look up your profile id on AWS (login on https://aws.amazon.com and it should be in the dropdown menu under your username).
+Now change the executionRoleArn to something like this:

 ```
 "executionRoleArn": "arn:aws:iam::[PROFILE_ID]:role/ecsTaskExecutionRole",